Caramelo (dog): Culture

+Brazil was the first to acknowledge the cultural significance of and to consider the caramelo as a national icon.
+Brazilians take pride in relating to virtues traditionally associated with caramel mongrels, such as resilience in spite of marginalisation and survivorship in spite of hardness.
+Widespread use of the image of caramelos included carnival parades, a 2025 Netflix movie starring an actual caramelo dog, advertisement campaigns and internet memes.

-In July 2020, Federal Deputy Fred Costa started an online petition to feature the caramelo dog on the 200-real banknotes.
-Although the Central Bank of Brazil had already decided to feature the maned wolf on the notes, the bank agreed to promote caramelo dogs in response to calls for action against animal abuse.
-In September 2020, the caramelo dog was highlighted in the official announcement of the new 200-real banknotes.
+In July 2020, Federal Deputy Fred Costa started an online petition to feature the caramelo dog on the soon-to-be issued banknotes.
+Although the Central Bank of Brazil had already decided to print the maned wolf on the notes, the bank agreed to promote caramelo dogs in response to calls for action against animal abuse.
+In September 2020, a caramelo dog starred the official announcement of the new bill.

-The significance of the caramelo dogs reached the legislative branch at both municipal and federal levels.
-In January 2022, the Florianópolis City Council established Dezembro Caramelo ("Caramelo December") to raise awareness about dog abandonment.
-Similarly, the municipality of São Gabriel, Rio Grande do Sul, launched the Dezembro Caramelo campaign, highlighting that caramelo mixed-breed dogs are the most frequent victims of animal abandonment in Brazil.
 In April 2023, Federal Deputy Felipe Becari introduced a bill to recognize the caramelo dog as an intangible cultural heritage in the country.